 ＊We are proceeding to put the books in order, and are preparing the release.

-Akira SUEHIRO (末廣昭1951- ) is a prominent scholar of Asian economics and a professor at the University of Tokyo’s Institute of Social Science.
+Akira SUEHIRO (末廣昭1951- ) is a prominent scholar of Asian economics and a professor at the Institute of Social Science, University of Tokyo.

 The collection contains an estimated 2200 Thai books and 300 books in Western languages focusing on the economy, management and commerce of Thailand.
 Because SUEHIRO specialized in the study of the Thai economy since working as a researcher at the Institute of Developing Economies, the collection includes books and journals concerning the Thai economy, statistical data, copies of master’s theses written by Thai graduate students, and documents on Thai Chinese managers.

 The holdings of journals concerning economic and management issues number 400 journals in total, which also contains the three important journals listed below.

 (1) Phu Catkan (Managers): A prominent Thai journal discussing economic and management matters.
 Holdings extend from the first issue (1983) to issue no. 302 (2008).

 (2) The trade journal Kangoen Thanakhan (Money and Banking).
 Holdings extend from issue no. 219 (2000) to no. 368 (2012).